sh0ck-zy/sh0ck-zy/README.md

 - 👋 Hi, I’m João
-- 🤖 AI Master student @UMaastricht
+- 🤖 AI consultant
-- 🔴🟠 developer @VodafoneZiggo
+- 🔴🟠 software developer
-- 👀 Interests: LLM's & ML for sports prediction
-- 📫 Email: sh0ck.zy.25@gmail.com
 - 💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/jo%C3%A3o-pereira-7643a127b/)